zisismaras/pipeproc/README.md

 ### reclaim

 If something goes wrong while we are processing our log(s) or a PipeProc error is raised when we ack/commit our result, we should call `reclaim`.
-This will reset the proc, al
+This will reset the proc, allowing to retry the operation.
-pipeproc.destroyProc("my_proc") // throws if it doesn't exist .then(function(status) {
-  //status = "ok"
-  console.log(status);
-});
-.catch(function(err) {
-  console.error(err);
-});lowing to retry the operation.

 #### reclaim settings

 In the proc's signature there are some settings for the reclaims, allowing us to control how reclaims work and not retrying failed operations forever or getting stuck.

-* maxReclaims - how many times we can call reclaim on a proc before the `onMaxReclaimsReached` strategy is triggered (defaults to 10, set to -1 for no limit)
+- maxReclaims - how many times we can call reclaim on a proc before the `onMaxReclaimsReached` strategy is triggered (defaults to 10, set to -1 for no limit)
-* reclaimTimeout - In order not to get stuck by a bad processing (failing to call `ack()` or `reclaim()`), the proc will be automatically be reclaimed after a certain amount of time by the system, this value sets the time.
+- reclaimTimeout - In order not to get stuck by a bad processing (failing to call `ack()` or `reclaim()`), the proc will be automatically be reclaimed after a certain amount of time by the system, this value sets the time.
-* onMaxReclaimsReached - what to do when the maxReclaims are reached.
+- onMaxReclaimsReached - what to do when the maxReclaims are reached.
 By default it will "disable" the proc which will raise an error if we try to use the proc.
 Can be set to "continue" so we can keep reclaiming forever.

 ### destroying procs